gmottajr/ThreadManager/README.md

 10. **Stay Open to Feedback**:
     - Be open to and respectful of feedback and suggestions from other project contributors.

-By following these guidelines, you can contribute effectively to the `ThreadManager` project and help make it better for everyone.
+By following these guidelines, you can contribute effectively to the `CpuCoreSelector` project and help make it better for everyone.
 We look forward to your contributions!

 ---